This Spring’s Featured Ingredient is Lentils.

 Spiced Oil Instructions:

-Send little ones outside to play for a few minutes to eliminate the risk of being burned by splattering oil.
 Put on hot mitts/gloves, a thick shirt with long sleeves, ski mask, and goggles.

-In small skillet, over medium-high heat, warm oil.
+Warm small skillet, over medium-high heat.

 Preheat oven to 400F.